To Run the Computer Performance Test: No Download Require No Software Installation

 What are these Numbers or Subscore?

 This will depend on your computer’s accessories like Ram, Processor, Graphic Card, Gaming Graphics, Primary Hard Disk.
-If you change your Accessories something like you change your ram, Then you can re-run the assessment. this will be increased your numbers of results.
+If you change your Accessories something like you change your ram, Then you can re-run the assessment. this will be increased your number of results.

 Method 3:Using the Resource Monitor.